Other Senior Executives

 VP – Construction

-Significant Savings for the Economy, and Cleaner Air – The natural gas that INGL transports is today considered one of the cheapest and economical energy sources available to the Israeli economy, and its use significantly reduces the costs of generating electricity and energy for industrial needs.
-From its establishment to the present, the company invested more than NIS 6 billion in the system’s construction.
-Furthermore, the Israeli economy saved NIS billions per year due to the usage of natural gas.
-Energy produced from natural gas is cleaner than from other fuels such as diesel oil, fuel oil and coal, emitting fewer pollutants and less greenhouse gas are emitted into the air during the natural energy production process.
+Significant Savings for the Economy and Cleaner Air – The natural gas that INGL transports is today considered one of the cheapest and economical energy sources available to the Israeli economy, and its use significantly reduces the costs of generating electricity and energy for industrial needs.
+From its establishment and up to now, INGL has invested more than NIS 7 billion in the system’s construction.
+The Israeli economy has saved NIS billions each year by using natural gas.
+The energy generated from the gas is cleaner than energy generated from other fuels such as diesel and fuel oil since fewer pollutants and less greenhouse gas are emitted into the air during the natural energy production process.

-INGL Customers – Already, more than 60% of Israel’s electricity is generated using natural gas, which INGL delivers to eight large power stations owned by Israel Electric Corporation (save for coal-driven stations), and to independent power producers, such as Dorad, Dalia, OPC (Rotem and Hadera), Edeltech (Ramat Negev Energy, Ashdod Energy, the Ramat Hovev Partnership Power Station), RAPAC (Sorek, Ashkelon, Alon Tabor, Ramat Gavriel) IPM Be’er Tuvia, Alon Merkazi Energy Power Station.
-Also, INGL delivers natural gas to large industrial plants in Israel, including in the Haifa Bay area, Ramat Hovav, Mishor Rotem, Sodom, and other locations throughout the country (Industrial customers include ORL, Haifa Chemicals, Makhteshim, Agan, Dead Sea Works, Mashab and others).
-The number of users continues to grow by the connection of regional lines to natural gas, as well as private power plants and new industrial customers, and the significant export of natural gas to Jordan and Egypt.
+INGL Customers – Already, about 70% of Israel’s electricity is generated using natural gas, which INGL delivers to six power stations owned by Israel Electric Corporation (save for coal-driven stations), and to independent power producers, such as Dorad, Dalia, OPC (Rotem and Hadera), Edeltech (Ramat Negev Energy, Ashdod Energy, the Ramat Hovev Partnership Power Station), RAPAC (Sorek, Ashkelon, Alon Tabor, Ramat Gavriel) IPM Be’er Tuvia, Alon Merkazi Energy Power Station.
+Also, INGL delivers natural gas to Israel’s most significant industrial plants, in the Haifa Bay area, the Ramat Hovav and Rotem Plain industrial areas, as well as to Bazan, Paz, Haifa Chemicals, Adamah Makhteshim, Adamah Agan, Dead Sea Works, and others.
+The number of users continues to grow by the connection of regional distribution lines to natural gas and the addition of private power plants and new industrial customers, and the significant export of natural gas to Jordan and Egypt.

-INGL Strives to Develop the Natural Gas Economy – Following the discovery of significant volumes of natural gas resources off the coast of Israel, the demand for electricity generation based on natural gas, and gas sector development, has increased.
-It is expected that the share of natural gas in the fuels for electricity generation will reach 70% in coming years.
-INGL continues to develop the natural gas sector, increasing the reliability of the national transmission system, to ensure a regular supply of gas to its customers.
-The company is working on the construction of new gas transmission systems and facilities, with an overall cost of about NIS 2 billion over the next 5 years, including the completion of the Jerusalem transmissions pipeline, doubling pipelines in the North and the South, the completion of the northern export line to Jordan and constructing additional export lines as well as an underwater pipeline (near Dor Beach), which will enable the connection of additional gas suppliers to the transmission system.
+INGL Strives to Develop the Natural Gas Economy – Following the discovery of significant volumes of natural gas resources off the coast of Israel, the demand for electricity generation based on natural gas and gas sector development has expanded.
+INGL continues to develop the natural gas sector, increasing the reliability and advantages of the national transmission system, to ensure a regular supply of gas to its customers.
+INGL is working on the construction of new gas transmission systems and facilities, involving significant investments, including doubling pipelines in the North and the South, and the construction of an offshore pipeline (near Dor Beach), which will enable the connection of other gas suppliers directly to the transmission system.

-Construction of Facilities from an Ecological Standpoint and the Principles of Sustainable Development – The Company is proud of its achievements in terms of sustainable development, while making wise use of resources and technologies that enable landscape restoration and nurturing of the system areas, naturally and quickly.
-The Company operates within guidelines established for the restoration of the environment, doing research on the area with professionals and with environment-oriented organizations, preliminary testing to locate antiquities, defining access routes, taking into account the environmental flora and fauna, stabilizing water channels, rehabilitation and care after construction, as well as other activities with the cooperation of the Jewish National Fund, the Israel Nature and Parks Authority, and local authorities.
+Construction of Facilities from an Ecological Standpoint and the Principles of Sustainable Development – INGL is proud of its achievements in terms of sustainable development while wisely using resources and technologies that enable landscape restoration and nurturing of the system areas, naturally and quickly.
+INGL operates within guidelines established for the restoration of the environment, doing research on the area with professionals and with environment-oriented organizations, preliminary testing to locate antiquities, defining access routes, considering the environmental flora and fauna, stabilizing water channels, rehabilitation and care after construction, as well as other activities with the cooperation of the Jewish National Fund, the Nature and Parks Authority, and local authorities.

-INGL Looks to the Future – INGL is a young company, and over the last few years has succeeded in making significant changes in Israel’s energy economy.
-Through its vision and professional staff, it has established a national transmission infrastructure to deliver gas throughout the country.
-INGL continues to look forward with the hope and belief that natural gas will contribute to the Israeli economy and provide cleaner air for its people.
+INGL Looks to the Future – INGL is a relatively young company, and from its inception, has made significant changes in Israel’s energy economy.
+Its vision and professional team have established a national transmission infrastructure delivering gas throughout the country.
+INGL continues to look forward with the belief that natural gas will continue to contribute to the Israeli economy and provide cleaner air for its people.